Wimbourne House

-Wimbourne House (also known as Wimborne House or the William Kent House) is a historic townhouse at 22 Arlington Street in St James's, a district of the City of Westminster in central London, England.
+Wimbourne House (also known as Wimborne House or the William Kent House) is a historic townhouse at 22 Arlington Street in St James's, a district of the City of Westminster, England.
 Designed in the Neo-Palladian style by William Kent, it was built between 1743 and 1754, being completed after the architect's death.
 It is a Grade II* listed building, and the west front overlooks Green Park.
 The building now houses special event rooms for the adjacent Ritz Hotel.